NREL/ROSCO/README.md

 	```

 ### Alternatively...
-If you wish to write your own scripts to leaverage the ROSCO toolbox tools, but do not necessarily need the source code or to run any of the examples, the ROSCO toolbox is available via PyPi:
+If you wish to write your own scripts to leverage the ROSCO toolbox tools, but do not necessarily need the source code or to run any of the examples, the ROSCO toolbox is available via PyPi:
 ```
 pip install rosco_toolbox
 ```
 Note that if you do choose to install the ROSCO Toolbox this way, you will not have the source code.
 Additionally, you will need to download WISDEM and the ROSCO controller separately if you wish to use any of the ROSCO toolbox functionalities that need those software packages.

 #### Compiling ROSCO
 The controller itself is installed as a submodule in the ROSCO toolbox.
-For further information on compiling and running ROSCO itself, especially if you are on a Windows machine, we point you to the [ROSCO github page](https://github.com/NREL/ROSCO_toolbox.git).
+For further information on compiling and running ROSCO itself, or to download the release binaries directly, we point you to the [ROSCO github page](https://github.com/NREL/ROSCO_toolbox.git).
 If you wish to re-compile the ROSOCO toolbox, cmake provides easy to compiling on Unix based systems.
 In order to compile the controller, you should run the following commands from the ROSCO_toolbox folder.
 ```
 cd ROSCO
 mkdir build